google-research/receptive_field/README.md

     g.as_graph_def(), 'input_image', 'my_output_endpoint')
 ```

+Note that Keras models are also supported, just construct them within the graph
+as the above example, and it should just work.
+Refer to our tests for detailed
+usage examples.

 Here's a simple example of computing the receptive field parameters for
 Inception-Resnet-v2.
 To get this to work, be sure to checkout
 [tensorflow/models](https://github.com/tensorflow/models), so that the Inception